joostvunderink/node-steppe/README.md

     });

+    // One-time setup, at the start of your app.

-    // This function returns a promise.
+    // The function that handles a step returns a promise to indicate
-    function handleChild(childData, parentData) {
+    // whether the step has been handled successfully or not. function handleStep(data) {
+        var stepData = data.stepData; // The data of this specific step. var jobData  = data.jobData;  // The data of the job.
+The same for each step. var action   = data.action;   // The action of the step.

-        // Generate a promise with your favourite promise library. var promise = ...;
+        // Generate a promise with your favourite promise library. var promise = createPromise();

-        doStuff(childData, parentData)
+        // Perform your
+        doStuff(action, stepData, jobData)
         .then(function(result) {
-            promise.resolve(result);
+            promise.resolve();
         })
         .catch(function(error) {
             if (error === 'everything went wrong') {